pivotal/docs-tap/aws-services/concepts/about-aws-services.hbs.md

 # About the AWS Services package

-This topic tells you about what the AWS Services package is, why it is useful, and ....
+This topic tells you about what the AWS Services package is, the goals of the package, and some of its limitations.

 ## <a id="goals"></a> Goals